protofire/livepeer-alerts-frontend/README.md

 If you want to deploy the project on heroku for example, once you finished the heroku configuration you need to put the deployment URL on the .ENV file as explained in the installation step

+## Backend
+You can take a look at the backend right [here](https://github.com/protofire/livepeer-alerts-backend)

 ## Built With